LMS-Community/lms-community.github.io/docs/reference/slimbrowse.md

 Paging parameters (json: _index and _qty, url: TBD) are added automatically by Jive for "go".

+### More actions
+"more" refers to a command that opens as a context menu.

+Paging parameters (json: _index and _qty, url: TBD) are added automatically by Jive.

 ### Choices array in Do action
 If a "choices" array of commands is sent in the do actions hashref along with a selectedIndex var and choiceStrings array in the main body of the item, each of the choices array elements will be paired with the choiceStrings and the menu item will be delivered with a choice widget.
 Each element in the choices array will form the command callback when that choice is selected.